+Cardiovascular regeneration

-Cardiovascular regeneration Leor's research includes the study of the heart's lack of reparative ability.
-His research group approached the challenge from a different angle by role studying the of matrix extracellular and immune cells in heart repair.
-Leor pioneered the of scaffolds and use injectable biomaterials to treat heart diseases.
+Leor's research includes the study of the heart's lack of reparative ability.
+His research group approached the challenge from a different angle by studying the role extracellular matrix and immune cells in heart repair.
+Leor pioneered the scaffolds of and use injectable biomaterials to treat heart diseases.
 His lab was the first to target macrophages to improve infarct healing.

 Prof. Jonathan (Yoni) Leor is a Professor of Cardiology at TAU and and the Director of the Neufeld and Tamman Cardiovascular Research Institutes at TAU and the Sheba Medical Center.
 He is a cardiologist, physician-scientist.
 He obtained his MD degree from Tel-Aviv University.
 He completed his medicine residency and cardiology training at the Sheba Medical Center, Israel.
 Leor performed a postdoctorate fellowship in cardiovascular regenerative medicine at the University of Southern California.
 He served as the director of the Intensive Cardiac Care Unit at Soroka Medical Center and head of the Experimental Cardiology Lab at Ben-Gurion University.
-He is currently the director of the Neufeld and Tamman Cardiovascular Research Institutes at Tel Aviv University and Sheba Medical Center, and the director of the Medical Scientist Training Program (MSTP or MD/Ph.D. program). work His has led to establishing a novel line of dedicated research to understanding how the system and immune extracellular matrix affect heart repair.
-He was the first in Israel to develop novel cardiovascular regenerative therapies, such as cardiac stem cell tissue therapy, engineering, and gene therapy.
-Leor is a coinventor of breakthrough injectable biomaterial to treat heart attacks and heart failure.
+He is currently the director of the Neufeld and Tamman Cardiovascular Research Institutes at Tel Aviv University and Sheba Medical Center, and the director of the Medical Scientist Training Program (MSTP or MD/Ph.D. program).

+His work has led establishing a novel line of research dedicated how understanding the system and immune extracellular matrix affect heart repair.
+He was the first in Israel to develop cardiovascular novel regenerative therapies, such as cardiac stem cell therapy. tissue engineering, gene and therapy.
+Leor is inventor of breakthrough injectable biomaterial to treat heart attacks and heart failure.

 Myocardial regeneration.

-Macrophages (green cells) infiltrate the injured heart (red) of neonatal mouse and promote heart repair.
+Macrophages (green cells)

+infiltrate the injured heart

+(red) of neonatal mouse

+and promote heart repair.

 Tal Konfino & Leor.
-TAU Faculty of Medicine